City , State

 The first step in staging an intervention is contacting an intervention specialist.
 The intervention professional will keep communication between the parties moving.
 Intervention specialists help addicted people break their cycle of denial.
 An intervention specialist is essential to staging a successful intervention.

-Confronting an addict alone can actually make matters worse.
-He or she may become stubborn and not accept any help.
+Solo confrontations can actually make matters worse.
+The individual with the SUD may become stubborn and not accept any help.
 Interventions should never be attempted by family and friends alone.

-Some intervention groups might consider including the addict’s children, grandparents and other elderly family members.
-However, children and elderly family members must be prepared for intense moments during the confrontation.
+Some intervention groups might consider including children, grandparents, and other family members.
+However, young children and elderly family members must be prepared for intense moments during the confrontation.

 Next, an intervention specialist will educate participating members in addiction and addiction recovery.
 Knowledge and compassion help provide insights the intervention party can use to convince someone they need help.
 Friends and family must rehearse and prepare for the intervention with their intervention specialist.

 Someone struggling with drug abuse or addiction might not see how their actions affect others.
 Addiction changes brain chemistry, causing users to put drug abuse above all else.
 Friends and family can help trigger a “moment of clarity” by describing ways the addicted person has hurt them.
 These stories should be pre-written and reviewed by intervening members before the intervention.

 As a general rule, the space where the intervention is held should be familiar and non-threatening.
 This puts the addicted person more at ease during the intervention.
 It’s also important to try to schedule a meeting time when the loved one will be sober.
 Interventions often last between a half hour and 90 minutes, but there is no mandatory time period.